StuartLittlefair/PHY241/md/reference.md

 :   Treating text as if upper and lower case characters of the same letter are different.
     See also: [case-insensitive](#case-insensitive).

+colormap
+:   A transformation used to display images.
+A colormap converts pixel values into a color
+    for display.

 comment
 :   A remark in a program that is intended to help human readers understand what is going on,
     but is ignored by the computer.